jdbedics/clu-msclin-thesis-handbook/docs/10-coursework.md

 ___

-The knowledge gained from each course taken can be used to improve the development of the thesis.
-For example, if you have a particular interest in a specific disorder then it makes sense that you study that disorder in *PSYC 510 Psychopathology*.
+The knowledge gained from every course taken at CLU can be used to improve the development of the thesis.
+For example, if you have an interest in examining a specific disorder for your thesis then it makes sense that you study that disorder in *PSYC 510 Psychopathology*.
 In *PSYC 560 Statistics I: Exploratory Data Analysis*, you might consider finding open data that allows you to better understand your problem area through data visualization.
-For example, if a student was interested in suicide they could examine open data from WHO and examine changing incidence rates across time and by countries.

-There are, however, specific courses where the thesis is explicitly incorporated into assignments.
+There are, however, specific courses where the thesis is explicitly incorporated into course assignments.
 The following are the MSCP courses that explicitly incorporate elements of the thesis into the syllabi:

 |PSYC#| Course           | Semester | Year | Task |
 |--|----------------|---------------|------|-----------|